Factory-woven kira dress cloth with typical motifs.

 Nilda Callañaupa

-In Peru, renowned weaver Nilda Callañaupa will accompany us “behind the scenes” to explore the amazing weaving and knitting of several rural communities.
+In Peru, renowned weaver Nilda Callañaupa has been friends with Cynthia for over 30 years!
+She will accompany us “behind the scenes” to explore the amazing weaving and knitting of several rural communities.
 In the Cuzco area, Nilda oversees our natural dye workshops.
 She’s wonderfully knowledgeable about Andean culture and the many textile techniques.
 And she has lectured at many North American museums, including the San Francisco Fine Arts Museum and The Textile Museum in Washington, DC.

 She is the dynamic founder and Director of “The Center for Traditional Textiles of Cuzco.”
 This organization has the goals are preserve and revive Peruvian textiles through documentation of techniques.
 More importantly, the CTTC supports the contemporary weavers.
 On our village visits, many textile artists affiliated with the Center will demonstrate their skills and methods for us.